 My bias probably comes through that this is one of the best times of year to kick off a new search – and this is the case for many clients as well.
 The majority of companies fiscal year begins January 1st and that is when a lot of new FTEs, especially new executive roles, are approved.
 The pluses are the optimism a new year brings and being able to tell top candidates a new or freshened company strategy or storyline.

 Also, for most executive candidates on a calendar year bonus cycle, payments are received in the February/March time frame and so accepting a new role after receiving their bonus can occur fairly seamlessly.
-The downside for first quarter searches is travel (at least in non-Covid years).
+The downside for first quarter searches is increased travel for many.
 A study a few years back from one of the prominent travel sites said that first quarter travel is heaviest for many executives as they roll out new plans and initiatives across the organization.
 This can slow availability of both candidates and search committee members.

 Second Quarter

 Second quarter remains another good time to initiate a search.
 Most new annual initiatives are underway and there is optimism for the remaining year.
 Bonuses for many candidates have been paid out and fewer are tied down and less cautious about leaving money on the table.
-The process can slow down for financial executives around tax season – and there can also be many people “disconnected” during spring break which can span over a month since no one seems to leave the same week.
+The process can slow down for financial executives around tax season – and there can also be many people “disconnected” during spring break which can span over a month since no one seems to go on vacation at the same time.

 Third Quarter

-At the mid-year point, companies frequently reevaluate annual progress against plan and there is a lot of focus on projected earnings.
+At the mid-year point, companies frequently reevaluate annual progress against plan and there is a lot of focus on revenue performance and earnings.
 This can either slow plans to add additional headcount, or accentuate deficient areas where new leadership talent is critically needed.
 Although traditionally thought of as the “Summer doldrums”, the third quarter has traditionally seen the second highest number of new search kickoffs (second only to Q1).
 The challenge can be August vacation season when many candidates and clients are on holiday any given week throughout the month.
-One silver lining with Covid quarantining – candidates this past summer were much more available for interviews and search committee meetings were much easier to schedule.

 Fourth Quarter